Skip to content

 Source of form-params parsed by host adapter from POST body the view's :draft slice (Pattern-Forms)

-CSRF cofx :rf.csrf/active-token (server-only) client reads [:rf.csrf :session-token] from app-db directly
+CSRF cofx app-owned :app.csrf/active-token (server-only) client reads app-owned [:app.csrf :session-token] from app-db directly

 Failure render render-to-string re-emits the page with errors the form view's existing error subs re-render in place

 The success/failure effects are the only platform-divergent slot.
-Apps express this via :platforms (011 §:platforms metadata on reg-fx) on the per-platform fx (:rf.server/redirect is server-only; :rf.nav/navigate is client-only) — the same event-handler body emits both, and each platform silently no-ops the one it doesn't own.
+Apps express this via :platforms (011 §:platforms metadata on reg-fx): :rf.server/redirect is server-only, so it no-ops on the client; the client-side :rf.route/navigate (the shipped programmatic-navigation event) is a no-op on the server.
+The same event-handler body emits both, and each platform silently no-ops the one it doesn't own.
 The mental-model claim of 011-SSR.md — "same handler tree both sides" — holds at this layer.

 ;; Inside the action handler — the fx vector can carry both platform-specific effects;